SDEs with critical general distributional drifts: sharp solvability and blow-ups: General drifts

+This is essentially the test function that allows us to treat the critical threshold $\delta=4$, see below.
+Although $\psi(0) \neq 0$, which fails the original requirement $\psi(0)=0$ needed above to apply the form-boundedness of $b$, one can overcome this by working with test functions $\varphi(v)=e^{v}-1$ or $\varphi(v)=e^{v}-e^{-v}$ multiplied by a cutoff function, or working on torus instead of $\mathbb R^d$ \cite{Ki_Orlicz, KiS_feller}.

-\begin{remark} [Critical threshold $\delta=4$] Let $b \in \mathbf{F}_4$.
-This case is not covered by Theorem \ref{thm2}.
-Assume additionally that $b$ and the approximating vector fields $\{b_n\} \in [b]$ have supports in a fixed ball (or, more generally, decay sufficiently rapidly at infinity uniformly in $n$).
+3.~Let $b \in \mathbf{F}_4$.
+Assume additionally that $b$ and the approximating vector fields $\{b_n\} \in [b]$ have supports in a fixed ball (or, more generally, decay sufficiently rapidly at infinity uniformly in $n$); since here we are interested in admissible local singularities of $b$, this is not a particularly restrictive assumption.
 Let $q \in \mathbf{BMO}^{-1}$.
 By following closely the proof of \cite[Theorem 1]{Ki_Orlicz} (see also \cite[Theorem 2]{KiS_feller}) i.e.\,using test function $e^{v}-e^{-v}$ in the analysis of Cauchy problem for the Kolmogorov PDE $(\partial_t-\Delta + b \cdot \nabla)v=0$, one can show that the limit

 exists and determines a strongly continuous Markov semigroup $e^{-t\Lambda(b)}$ on the Orlicz space

 On the torus, in the case $q=0$ (i.e.\,no distributional component of the drift), \cite{Ki_Orlicz} established the following energy inequality for $v(t)=e^{-t\Lambda(b_n)}v_0$: